tylersibley/okta-iam-architecture-lab/README.md

 2. Update `script.js` with your Okta domain + client ID
 3. Host with GitHub Pages or local server
 4. Click **Login with Okta**

 ---

+## Production Considerations

+- Tokens should be validated server-side (JWT signature verification)
+- Access tokens should be used for API authorization (not ID tokens)
+- Sensitive logic should not rely solely on frontend RBAC
+- Secure storage should use HTTP-only cookies instead of sessionStorage
+- MFA and conditional access policies can be enforced via Okta policies

+---